uk000/goto/README.md

 #
 # Client Features
 As a client tool, `goto` offers the following features:
+- Allows targets to be configured and invoked via REST APIs
 - Configure targets to be invoked ahead of time before invocation
 - Invoke selective targets or all configured targets in batches
 - Multiple concurrent invocations of batches of targets